RasaHQ/rasa/docs/nlu/entity-extraction.rst

 The assistant needs to know which of the two cities in the example above is the departure city and which is the destination city.
 ``Berlin`` and ``San Francisco`` are still cities, but they play a different role in our example.
-Composite entities allow you to assign a role and/or a group label next to the entity label.
+Composite entities allow you to assign a role and/or a group label in addition to the entity label.

 .. code-block:: none